 - Other high-risk patients11

 Convenient, accurate and easy to use.3,12,18

 PediaSat oximetry catheter provides:

 - Simplicity and flexibility − uses the same insertion techniques as central lines in typical pediatric insertion sites, including subclavian and internal jugular

-- Continuous ScvO2 monitoring, pressure monitoring and fluid resuscitation
+- Continuous ScvO2 monitoring, pressure monitoring and infusion of solutions

 - Double and triple lumens to monitor and administer solutions

 With a long-term commitment to improving the quality of care for surgical and critical care patients through education, Edwards clinical education meets you no matter where you are in the learning process — with a continuum of resources and tools that continuously support you as you solve the clinical challenges facing you today, and in the future.